Quantum-impurity sensing of altermagnetic order

 Using the fluctuation-dissipation theorem \cite{kubo_1966_fluctuation_dissipation}, we can rewrite the relaxation rate~\eqref{eq:rate} in terms of the imaginary part of the spin susceptibility $\chi^{\prime \prime}_{\parallel}(\omega, \vec{k})$~\cite{Agarwal_currentNoise2017,chatterjee2019diagnosingphases}:

-where $\tilde{\gamma}$ is the magnet's gyromagnetic ratio and $d$ is the QI-sample distance.
-The geometric factor $\mathcal{C}_{\{\Phi \}} (d,\vec{k}) = (2 \pi)^2 k^2 e^{- 2 k d} \mathcal{F}_{\{ \Phi \}} (\phi_k)$ (with ${\rm{tan}}(\phi_k) = k_y/k_x$) is obtained from the magnetostatic Green's function of a dipole~\cite{guslienki2011magnetostaticgreensfunction}, { which is commonly encountered in NV-based noise spectroscopy~\cite{Agarwal_currentNoise2017,chatterjee2019diagnosingphases,rodriguez2022probing},} and depends on the relative orientation between the NV principal axis (assumed to be in the $yz$ plane) and the in-plane N\'{e}el vector of the ALM via the function $\mathcal{F}_{\{ \Phi \}}(\phi_k)$, where the set of angles $\{ \Phi \} = (\theta, \phi)$ describe the orientation of the NV principal axis and the N\'{e}el vector, as illustrated in Fig. \ref{Fig:0}.
+where $\tilde{\gamma}$ is the magnet's gyromagnetic ratio,$d$ is the QI-sample distance, \corr{and $\beta = 1/k_B T$, where $T$ is the temperature and $k_B$ is the Boltzmann constant}.
+The geometric factor $\mathcal{C}_{\theta,\corr{\varphi}} (d,\vec{k}) = (2 \pi)^2 k^2 e^{- 2 k d} \mathcal{F}_{\theta,\corr{\varphi}} (\phi_k)$ (with ${\rm{tan}}(\phi_k) = k_x/k_z$) is obtained from the magnetostatic Green's function of a dipole~\cite{guslienki2011magnetostaticgreensfunction}, { which is commonly encountered in NV-based noise spectroscopy~\cite{Agarwal_currentNoise2017,chatterjee2019diagnosingphases,rodriguez2022probing},} and depends on the relative orientation between the NV principal axis (assumed to be in the $yz$ plane) and the in-plane N\'{e}el vector of the ALM via the function $\mathcal{F}_{\theta,\corr{\varphi}}(\phi_k)$, where the angles $(\theta, \corr{\varphi})$ describe the orientation of the NV principal axis and the N\'{e}el vector, as illustrated in Fig. \ref{Fig:0}.
 We remark that our formalism would also be suitable for N\'{e}el vectors with out-of-plane components.
-The coefficient $k^2 e^{- 2 k d}$ in $\mathcal{C}_{\{ \Phi \}}(d,\vec{k})$ introduces a momentum filter function: for $k \gtrsim 1/d$ the integrand is suppressed by the exponential factor $e^{- 2 k d}$, and at the same time it dampens it for $k\lesssim 1/d$ due to the term proportional to $k^2$.
-This basically means that we can single out the response function Eq.~\eqref{relax:fin} around $k \simeq 1/d \equiv k_d$ in the momentum integral involved in the calculation of the relaxation rate~\eqref{relax:fin}, or in physical terms, only magnons with wavelengths $\simeq 1/d$ contribute.
+The coefficient $k^2 e^{- 2 k d}$ in $\mathcal{C}_{\theta,\corr{\varphi}}(d,\vec{k})$\corr{, which is a consequence of the dipolar nature of the interaction between the NV spin and the magnetic excitations,} introduces a momentum filter function: for $k \gtrsim 1/d$ the integrand is suppressed by the exponential factor $e^{- 2 k d}$, and at the same time it dampens it for $k\lesssim 1/d$ due to the term proportional to $k^2$.
+This means that we can single out the response function Eq.~\eqref{relax:fin} around $k \simeq 1/d \equiv k_d$ in the momentum integral involved in the calculation of the relaxation rate~\eqref{relax:fin}, or in physical terms, only magnons with wavelengths $\simeq 1/d$ contribute.
 The central result of this Letter is that the relaxation rate in Eq.~\eqref{relax:fin} can distinguish between spin diffusion in ALMs and in more conventional magnets such as antiferromagnets (AFMs), as a result of the anisotropy of the diffusion response function $\chi_{\parallel}(\omega, \vec{k})$ in $k$-space -- a consequence of the alternating magnon band structure of an ALM \cite{smejkal_2022_beyond_conventional,smejkal_2023_chiral_magnons}.\\